Nerzouille/StickMind/README.md

-# Stick-IA
+# StickMind

 Implementation of an AI agent trained with Deep Q-Learning (DQN) to play the Stick Hero game autonomously.

-## The Project:
+## The Project

-Recreation of the popular mobile game "Stick Hero" with an intelligent agent capable of learning and mastering the game through reinforcement learning techniques.
+StickMind is a recreation of the popular mobile game "Stick Hero".
+The goal is simple: make your character jump from platform to platform by growing a stick bridge.
+Press and hold to make the stick grow, release to make it fall.
+If the stick reaches the next platform, you succeed!
+If not, you fall and the game ends.

 This project focuses on implementing Deep Q-Learning algorithms to train an AI that can precisely calculate stick lengths to successfully navigate between platforms, demonstrating the application of machine learning in game environments.